freezer333/ramapo/source/courses/cmps130/Winter/index.md

 I **strongly** recommend you work through each module in order - programming is not the type of thing that you can skip around with...

 ## Recommended Pace
-I have organized the course into 3 weeks, with each week containing several modules.
+I have organized the course into 4 weeks, with each week containing several modules.
 Programming example solutions are posted within the modules they are presented in.
 It is critical that you keep pace with the course and complete the modules and assignments during the week they are posted.
-Homework assignments (one per week) are due Friday (see individual assignments below) evenings at 11:59pm.
+Homework assignments (one per week) are due Sunday (see individual assignments below) evenings at 11:59pm.
 No late work will be accepted, so please try to start the programs early.
 Programming Examples presented with each module should be completed independently before you view the solutions - but you do not need to turn these in.

 You may work ahead of the pace, **and are encouraged to do so**.